acschaefer/polex/README.md

 ## Running the code

+First of all, please make sure you are running Python 2.7.

 While the pole extractor is represented by its own Python module [poles.py](poles/poles.py), the mapping and localization module are implemented separately for NCLT [(ncltpoles.py)](poles/ncltpoles.py) and KITTI [(kittipoles.py)](poles/kittipoles.py) due to the different representations of the datasets.
 For closer information about the workings of the implementation, please read the paper and follow the source code documentation.